the-teachingRSE-project/competencies/competencies.md

 This generally involves a creative process where you try to understand what it is that you need to build, work out how you are going to build it and then implement it.
 This is then followed by testing that things work as expected and that they continue to do so into the future.
-We emphasize the the lifecycle is not complete here but also includes periods of maintaining a software and also phasing out a software of its original use.
+We emphasize that the lifecycle is not complete here but also includes periods of maintaining a software and also withdrawing software from its original use.

 ### Interaction with users and other stakeholders (USERS)